 Why don't we switch things a little bit then?

 Change the 1960s to a different decade, and let's go forward and change that to the 1990s.
 A bunch of boys who defined the Brit-pop era.

 These polarising examples in music give a great way to frame your idea of what brand personality is.

 On face value, all four of those bands have very similar credentials.

-Band of boys with a sense of rebellion, who live an alternative lifestyle, and champion an alternative lifestyle in the way that they create music, couple of guitars, drums and lead vocals.
+Band of boys with a sense of rebellion, who live an alternative lifestyle, and champion an alternative lifestyle in the way that they create music, a couple of guitars, drums and lead vocals.
 But your reaction to me saying those different band names just now gives you an exact sense of how polarising interpreting brand personality can be.

-And like I alluded to before, the personality of your brand can have a significant part to play when it comes to the differentiation of your better brand.
+As like I alluded to before, the personality of your brand can have a significant part to play when it comes to the differentiation of your better brand.

-If you know that you have similar credentials to someone who you compete with, then working with a brand strategist, there’s a very strong chance that they’re going to start talking about your brand personality because this is way that we can start differentiating you even though you operate in the same market share.
+If you know that you have similar credentials to someone who you compete with, when working with a brand strategist, there's a very strong chance that they're going to start talking about your brand personality because this is a way that we can start differentiating you even though you operate in the same market share.

 I'm really curious to find out from you below in the comments if looking at things through a musical lens has helped you increase your understanding of some boring brand terminology this week.

 Shall We Seal this With A Kiss? 💋